 State certification ensures that all providers of ongoing employment support services meet minimum requirements for extended employment program funding.
-In state fiscal year (SFY) 2019, certification and funding applications were combined into one application form.
+In SFY 2019, certification and funding applications were combined into one application form.

 State certification requirements govern the operation of extended employment providers or rehabilitation facilities engaged in or seeking to engage in an extended employment program.